dawaltconley/parallel-promises/README.md

     });
 ```

-The function returns flat array of all async task results, similar to `Promise.all`, except the order returned is the order in which the tasks finished executing.
+The function returns a flat array of all async task results, similar to `Promise.all`.
+The index of each result matches the index of its function in the input array.